 Before you send funds, check to see if you recognize any of the following “red flags” as warning signs, and realize that you may be a potential victim of a scam:

-- You have never met your “friend” or “fiancé” in person; all your communication has been strictly online.
+- You have never met your friend / boyfriend / girlfriend / fiancé / business partner in person; all your communication has been strictly online.

-- The person claims they have suffered a serious injury in Afghanistan and needs assistance to return to the United States, or claims they need money to travel home to visit an ill relative in the United States.
+- The person claims they have suffered a serious injury in Afghanistan and needs assistance to return to the United States, or claims they need money to travel home to visit a sick relative.
 These are all lies.
-The U.S. government and military have systems in place to evacuate service members, direct-hire employees, and contractors who are injured or need to visit families in the United States for emergencies.
+The U.S. government and military have systems in place to evacuate service members, diplomats, and contractors who are injured or need to visit families in the United States for emergencies.

-- The person claims they are a U.S. soldier and needs you to send money so they can go on an “R&R” trip to visit you.
-The U.S. military has systems in place for military service members to travel on leave.
+- The person claims they are a U.S. soldier and needs you to send money so they can go on an “R&R” vacation trip to visit you.
+Again, the U.S. military has systems in place for service members to travel on leave.

-- The person claims they are a U.S. military service member or U.S. diplomat and offers you millions of dollars if you help them move money out of Afghanistan.
+- The person claims they are a U.S. military service member or diplomat, and offers you millions of dollars if you help them move money or gold out of Afghanistan.
 This is a twist on the old “Nigerian Prince” scam.

 - The person’s luck is incredibly bad – he or she has been in a car crash, arrested, mugged, beaten, or hospitalized.
 They also claim their family members are dead or unable to assist.

-- The person claims to be contacting you from a U.S. Embassy, claiming they have been detained pending payment of some type of fee.
+- The person claims they are being detained at the U.S. Embassy pending payment of some type of fee or passport problem.
 U.S. embassies do not detain people.

 - The person claims to have been born and raised in the United States, but uses poor grammar and spelling indicative of a non-native English speaker.